Phenix City Truck Accident Attorney

 After a truck accident, many accident victims assume the truck driver is to blame.
 This is often true.
 If the driver was speeding, ignored posted signs, changed lanes illegally, failed to yield, or did any number of other things that are against the law, they could potentially be held liable for the accident.
 However, the trucker often isn’t the only one liable for the crash.

-Sometimes when an attorney investigates a crash, they’ll find that the trucking company is also liable.
+Sometimes when a truck accident attorney investigates a crash, they’ll find that the trucking company is also liable.
 Trucking companies are responsible for their employees, including their truck drivers.
 They must ensure that a driver is experienced and capable of driving a truck safely and properly.
 They must also provide proper training.
 Trucking companies can be held liable for any injuries that result from an accident caused by their drivers.

 In some accident cases, neither the truck driver nor the trucking company is to blame for the accident.
 If the accident was caused by a defective part on the truck, the truck manufacturer or the manufacturer of the faulty part can be held liable.
 For example, if the brakes on a truck were faulty by design and the truck could not stop in time and hit someone, the injured parties may hold the manufacturer responsible.